anon-blue/anon.blue/README.txt

 ous times and, idk where im going with this. im too hiiiiigh loffnsnjfshit bois

                                 fat fst fat
-                         this is mine ;ow ha
+                         this is mine ;ow hahahahahahababababahahahajahahahahaha hahahahahahahahahahahahahahahahahahahahahahahahahahahahahahahahahahahahahahahaha hahahahahahahahahahahahahahahahahahahahahahahahahah fatty hehe <3 ○

-                                                              who ? who is jesus ? the back space is back in space!               woot who is nowigo? butts are alrighrt  eat lamb, git jesusbb what the fuck wheres my backspace this place is weird                   i  iike noise and bumps but i agree   YUH TYUH YUH  9
+                                                              who ? who is jesus ? the back space is back in dont overwrite me pleeeeaaase is nowigo? butts are alrighrt  eat lamb, git jesusbb what the fuck wheres my backspace this place is weird                   i  iike noise and bumps but i agree   YUH TYUH YUH  9
                                            uuyyaalikejjazzzzzzzzzzzzzzzz